paul-butcher/paul-butcher.github.io/_drafts/build-time-warnings.md

 Because the job didn't report on any test outcomes, it didn't break on discovering an out of date test report file or anything like that.

-A plug in thar can fail or warn a bid if it's duration is longer or shorter than expected.
+A plugin that can fail or warn a bid if it's duration is longer or shorter than expected.

 Pipeline stage
 Different to previous, or mean of previous n.